-If there are two (2) or more employees within the bargaining unit who meet the criteria as set out in Article 12.2, the most senior employee will be appointed to the position.
+If there are two (2) or more qualified employees with the bargaining unit who meet the qualifications as set out in Article 12.2, the most senior will be appointed to the position.

 12.6 Right to Grieve

 Where an employee feels he/she has been aggrieved by any decision of the Employer relating to promotion, transfer or demotion, the employee may initiate a grievance.